 It is–you used the word cynical.
 It is past cynical.
 It is using

-using it to make a profit and using people, when we should be talking about how you we”re going to reform this law.
+a very tough situation in the state of Arizona when it comes to immigrationusing it to make a profit and using people, when we should be talking about how you we”re going to reform this law.
 It”s unbelievable.

 OLBERMANN: It”s almost extraordinary to believe that once we got past the original phony reason for it, which was security at the border, when obviously it didn”t pertain to that whatsoever, that the real reason behind that was well, this is to intimidate people of Hispanic descent.
 Well, it turns out there”s an even more base, cynical reason behind it.